ABKGroup/CT-UCSD/README.md

     - **MACRO_COUNT**: 325
     - Use ./run_scripts/cong_asap7.sh to update the routing resource.

-If you want to generate these test cases, please refer to the MacroPlacement repository [here](https://github.com/TILOS-AI-Institute/MacroPlacement).
+If you want to generate these testcases, please refer to the MacroPlacement repository [here](https://github.com/TILOS-AI-Institute/MacroPlacement).

 ---